alexhilman/k8s-at-home/README.md

 K8S at Home name is documentation for myself as well as a guide to other developers they may set up their own Kubernetes infrastructure available on a home server for long-term use; even to host their own websites and code repositories.

 Kubernetes has a fairly steep learning curve; this repository contains condensed information to bring devs up to speed fairly quickly.
+Anecdotes will be provided via links to other documentation spaces in this repository to provide more detail.

 On a final note, we will be using a [management tool called `helm`](https://github.com/helm/helm) to make things easier for us to install the vanilla services we need in the stack.